 - The face expresses deep entrancement, not suffering.

 - That the figure, as a whole, proposes life in suspension, but life and not death.

 His expression is calm and serene, suggesting that he was placed there by his own free will in order to see the world from a completely different perspective.
 (Quiz: Test your Knowledge on the Hidden Meanings of Tarot)

 His eyes are open and his hair waves upon the wind.
 There is a halo around his head, indicating enlightenment, awareness, and insight.
 He is hanging from his right foot but his left foot remains free and crossing his right forms a cross.
 In the 18th degree of the Freemasonry of Scotland, the hermetic grade of the Rosy-Cross, one of the signs of recognition consists in crossing the legs such as those of the Hanged Man.

 At the same time, his hands are tied behind his back forming an inverted triangle.
 His arms form the base of the triangle and his head forms the point.

-The fact that his head being turned towards the earth, suggest his earthly preoccupations.
+The fact that his head is turned towards the earth, suggests his earthly preoccupations.
 He is devoted to the good of others who are victims of their own ignorance and selfish passions.

 There is a profound meaning in this card, but it is veiled.
 The law of reversal is one of the great secrets of occultism and is apparent in this card.
 Its meaning can be stated as follows: